 Category names, slot names, and the end terminator may be typed in uppercase (for example, END), lowercase (for example, end), or mixed case (for example, eNd).
 See also Sections 7.1.3 and 7.1.5.

-Slot Descriptions
+**Slot Descriptions

 Next to each slot name is an indication of whether the slot is textual, textual list, coded, or structured, and whether it is required or optional.
 Slots must appear in the order they appear in this specification.